Genomon-Project/paplot-doc/data_signature.rst

   | List of samples.
 For each sample, sample indices are assigned (in this example, PD3851a=0、PD3890a=1、PD3904a=2 and so on).

 :mutation_count:
-  | The number of mutations for each sample
+  | The number of mutations for each sample.
   | In the above example, (the mutation number for PD3851a =4001, the mutation number for PD3890a = 7174 and so on).

 :mutation: